Book of Eopi

 Password cracking is the process of using an application program to identify an unknown or forgotten password to a computer or network resource.

 Passwords can be brute-forced (e.g. just iterating through different letter/number combinations) but it is probably more efficient to use a dictionary.
 In Kali, wordlists can be found in /usr/share/wordlists.
 Both fasttrack and rockyou are good for testing weak passwords.
-Many applications and services are installed with default passwords, so always check for those before attempting to crack them.
+Many applications and services are installed with , so always check for those before attempting to crack them.

 Identifying hashes